JosephMawer/TraderVI/README.md

  - Watch List:
  - Watcher:	monitors intraday activity for stocks on the watch list for triggers/buy signals
  - Funds:	monitors the amount of money I have made from investments (kind of like pennywise)
- - StocksDB: the data layer; deals directly with the database
+ - Db: the data layer; deals directly with the database

 Alerts vs Triggers